allo-protocol/allo-contracts/docs/DEPLOY_STEPS.md

 ### PayoutStrategy Setup

 The section here shows how to deploy the payout strategy contract.
 Ideally these would be done before creating a round.
-In this example ,we would be deploying the MerklePayoutStrategy contract on goerli.
-This would have to be done before creating a round so that round is aware and store a reference to the voting contract during it's creation.
+In this example, we would be deploying the MerklePayoutStrategy contract on goerli.
+This would have to be done before creating a round so that round is aware and store a reference to the voting contract during its creation.

 1. Create an `.env` file and fill out